How do I import Expenses from a file?

 The CSV file may be invalid depending on the error:

 - The CSV file itself is corrupt - copy the information to a new workbook and re-save as a .csv format

-- There are unsupported characters like commas and other UTF-8 characters in the file
+- There are unsupported characters like $ in the Amount column

 - There are empty cells in the file (right click and select Delete to clear out empty cells)